SexyCoders/libtime.cc/README.md

 - the year will be written out since we specified long format ("l option")
 - the time in millitary time (option "m")

-# Constibuting
+# Contributing

-This library is considered as mature since all the possible features have been covered.
+This library is considered mature since all the possible features have been covered.

 ## BUT

 ### We will happily accept maintenance merges <b>AND new features</b> if they expand the functionality of the library.

+### We are also looking for translations of the documentation in other languages!!

 Please contact us <a href="https://gitlab.com/dianshane">here</a>.